by Bridget Kelso, member of the 2009 Emerging Writers Group

 The playwright Suzan Lori-Parks said writing is “holding the hand of God.”
 I hold onto that hand as well, and keep my eyes on the world around me.
 It is at that crossroads – that intersection of art, social justice and spirituality – that I am most fulfilled.
 Join me there and let’s change the world.

-Bridget Kelso is an Adjunct Lecturer at the City College of New York and a teaching artist for Judith Sloan’s EarSay Project at the International High School in Queens, which helps Immigrant Youth by transforming trauma into art.
-She is “still” working on a solo performance piece entitled SLIDE SHOW: THE EVOLUTION OF RADICAL FEMINIST THEOLOGY.
+Bridget Kelso has been active in the Living Wage Campaign at her church, First Corinthian Baptist Church, and is a teaching artist for Judith Sloan’s EarSay Project at the International High School in Queens, which helps Immigrant Youth by transforming trauma into art.
+She is currently working on a solo performance piece entitled SLIDE SHOW: THE EVOLUTION OF RADICAL FEMINIST THEOLOGY.

 This post is part of a weekly series from the Emerging Writers Group community of playwrights.
 The EWG is two-year playwriting fellowship at The Public Theater seeking to target playwrights at the earliest stages of their careers.
 In so doing, The Public hopes to create an artistic home for a diverse and exceptionally talented group of up-and-coming playwrights.